Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Design Rationale and System Overview

-Decoupled speculative decoding faces the challenge of wasting more GPU resources upon mis-speculation.
+Decoupled speculative decoding faces the challenge of wasting more GPU resources upon possible decreased acceptance rates.
 In the example in {\fig{fig:rollout-schedule}} (c), if a token in positions 1--3 is mis-speculated, extra drafted tokens (4--6) will be discarded, which could not happen in a coupled speculation.
 Fortunately, we found it has little impact on many requests since their acceptance rates remain high, so the speedup of decoupled execution offsets the loss due to waste, still enabling a rapid reduction in the per-worker batch size.
 To further cope with requests that suffer from significantly decreased acceptance rates, we only relax but not fully discard the draft-verify dependency, using a draft window to control the aggressive generation, i.e., the drafter is only allowed to be ahead of the verifier by a certain number of tokens.
 Our per-request reconfiguration effectively adjusts these windows online as long as we detect a significant decrease in the acceptance rate for a request.

-\stitle{Challenge \#2: Selecting the best drafting methods without priori knowledge (\textsection{\ref{sec:design-bon}}). \,} As mentioned in the introduction, selecting the best drafting method is critical to ensure high speedup yet is quite challenging because the optimal drafting method for each prompt varies and is unknown a priori.
-The diversity stems from the variation in acceptance rates for a given request. {\fig{fig:motiv-bon}} illustrates the speedup of different drafting methods on different requests from a batch collected from the training trace.
-We can see that although many requests achieve the highest speedup with 0.5\,B drafting models, some require 1.5\,B models and others require statistical methods like n-gram.
-Naively executing multiple drafting methods in parallel is infeasible because it requires significantly more GPUs---not only do we need to deploy multiple drafting models, but also the more costly verification process to verify the outputs from multiple drafting methods.
+\stitle{Challenge \#2: Selecting the best draft methods without priori knowledge (\textsection{\ref{sec:design-bon}}). \,} Selecting the best draft method is critical to ensuring high speedup yet is quite challenging because the optimal draft method for each prompt varies and is unknown a priori.
+The diversity stems from the variation in acceptance rates for a given request. {\fig{fig:motiv-bon}} illustrates the speedup of different draft methods on different requests from a batch collected from the training trace.
+We can see that although many requests achieve the highest speedup with 0.5B drafting models, some require 1.5B models and others require statistical methods like n-gram.
+Directly executing multiple draft methods in parallel is infeasible because it requires significantly more GPUs---not only to host multiple draft models but also to verify their outputs.